About Mikkel deMib Svendsen

 So, in some way or another I have always worked with art and communication.

 Over the years I have founded several agencies specializing the SEO, web development and online marketing in general.
 I also invested in some really interesting tech start ups.
 My last agency I sold in December 2020 so now I am back to doing consulting on my own.
 I love it.
 With less responsibility to shareholders and employees I get more time for pottery.

 I have done SEO for many of the worlds biggest brands in USA, Europe and the Middle East but currently I mostly work with Danish companies such as Zanca Sonne, Flypenge and Debtia - all in very competitive markets.

 Please feel free to contact me ...

-If you have any interesting projects, want to feature some of my pottery in your gallery or an exhibition or have questions about any of my work please use the form below or e-mail me at: email@example.com.
+If you have any interesting projects, want to feature some of my pottery in your gallery or an exhibition, have questions about any of my work or need help with SEO please use the form below or e-mail me at: email@example.com.